corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/upgrading-a-notary.md

     EOF
     ```
    The script has four distinct operations:
    - Creating a database named `corda`.
    - Creating a `corda` user and giving appropriate permissions.
    - Creating tables within the `corda` database.
    - Importing the notary data from the `corda_mysql` database into the `corda` database.
-2. You can validate the notary data by checking the row counts in both databases.
+2. Validate the notary data by checking the row counts in both databases.
 To run the row count, run the following script, replacing the Percona and Cockroach node addresses with your machine addresses:
     ```bash
     #!/usr/bin/env bash
     # REPLACE THESE WITH YOUR MACHINE(S)